kalamkitty/pands-problem-sheet/README.md

 # Week 03 - Second string

 This program takes an input string from the user and outputs every second letter in reverse.
+I updated my code to slice the string once rather than twice after the interm feedback, using [::-2].
+Which will count by every second letter in reverse.

 References: